 Distribution - The act of making your podcast available on external platforms to reach a greater audience.
 We offer the ability to automatically distribute your podcast for you or the option for you to self-distribute your podcast to external platforms.

 Estimated Audience Size - the average number of listens each of your episodes gets in the first 30 days after publishing.
 So basically, "how many people typically hear each of my new episodes, recently?"
+It is important to note that this number will fluctuate depending on the frequency with which you publish new podcast episodes.

 External Platforms - listening platforms you can distribute your podcast to in order to make it available to a greater audience outside of Anchor.
 Popular external platforms include Spotify, Apple Podcasts, Stitcher.